Gracekadiri/Revenue-Enhancement-Optimizing-Sales-Strategies-through-Regional-and-Customer-Analysis-with-Python-/README.md

 -	Europe and Asia Pacific had the highest sales per region with total sales of $2,728,601 and $2,533,843 respectively.
 -	Africa had the lowest sales per region with a total sale of $652,922.
 -	Technology products have the highest sales in all regions except LATAM, where Furniture has the highest sales.
--	The months of March and April consistently showed higher sales across all three categories throughout the years.
+-	The month of November consistently showed higher sales across all three categories, while February consistently displayed lower sales across all three categories throughout the years.
 -	The Consumer segment consistently generated the highest sales across all three years, followed by the corporate segment, and then the home Office segment.
 -	Most orders have medium priority, which accounts for 58% of total sales.
 -	The most used shipping mode is Standard Class, which accounts for 60% of total sales.